Hello and welcome to my blog!

 When will we have a commercial (& consumer grade) QCs for sale on large scale?

 I luckily had the chance to talk to some researchers from CNRS and I asked them this question.
 According to them, we expect to reach production ready quantum computers on much larger scale by 2030.
 I should mention that since 2017 we already have access to IBM’s network of quantum computers via their cloud services.

 Will They replace current computers?

-As I said earlier, domains like sound/video editing, graphic designing and video games won’t benefit from quantum computing.
+As I said earlier, domains like sound/video editing, graphic designing and video games won’t benefit from quantum computing (except for the computational part but not the visual part).
 QCs might be even worse than classical ones at some tasks.
-The current quantum computers we have currently are all hybrid so they can communicate with our normal computers.
+The current quantum computers we have are all hybrid so they can communicate with our normal computers.
 This means that the quantum computer containing the QPU is connected to another conventional computer that is programmed specially with all necessary functionalities to control the quantum computer connected to it.
 Access to the quantum computer is done by accessing the conventional one connected to it (locally or remotely) and the computer will then perform the calculations on the QC that is attached to it.

 Disclaimer: I try to put references to my sources as much I can, but a lot of what I write is based on my understanding of what I read in various articles.
 My articles should not be used as a source of information for any research projects or thesis as they may possibly contain some mistakes.
 If you ever spot any mistake in any of my articles, please do not hesitate to let me know!